alinahid477/tkgonazure/README.md

-## Handy Commands
+# Handy Commands

-delete nsg
+### delete nsg
 ```
 az network nsg delete -g tkgm -n tkg-az-cluster-1-node-nsg
 ```

-When the management cluster config is already in place we can simple run the below command.
+### When the management cluster config is already in place we can simply run the below command.
 (To generate the yaml always use the wizard.)
 ```
 tanzu management-cluster create --file /root/.tanzu/tkg/clusterconfigs/l3ew4cqkzw.yaml -v 6
 ```